matrix-org/synapse/docs/presence_router_module.md

 (local or remote) to should receive certain presence updates from local users.

+Note that routing presence via Application Service transactions is not currently supported.

 The presence routing module is implemented as a Python class, which will be imported by the running Synapse.